MichaelOwenDyer/BankingPlugin/README.md

 # Download

-For now, this plugin will remain privately listed and not available for direct download.
-If you wish to obtain a copy, please ask or perform a pull request at the top of this page.
+Download an early-access version of this plugin from the Download section on this page.